benedikt-buchert/ember-blog/README.md

 # Ember-blog

-This README outlines the details of collaborating on this Ember application.
-This is the ember-blog from Jon Evans video tutorial. https://www.youtube.com/watch?v=vLXGKNA4P_g&sns=tw
+This is the ember-blog from Jon Evans video tutorial. https://www.youtube.com/watch?v=vLXGKNA4P_g&sns=tw Some of the code is updated because of deprecations.

 ## Prerequisites